tirumalasettiv/maths-and-statistics/Maths and Statistics.md

 ordered in ascending order.
 If the dataset has an even number of values, the median is the average of the two middle values.

 3. **Mode** - Most frequently occurring data value.
+  - Examples
+    - Mean: Average marks of students in a class.
+    -  Median: Middle salary in a sorted list of employee salaries.
+    - Mode: Most common shoe size sold in a store.

 ### Percentile